amwal-tech/amwal-ios-sdk/README.md

 Integrate Amwal’s prebuilt payment Sheet into the checkout of your iOS app with the PaymentSheet DSL friendly APIs.

-> 📘 Associate your iOS app in our merchant dashboard
->
-> If you haven't done this already, please refer back to [this guide](https://docs.amwal.tech/docs/setup#workflow-with-amwal)
 # Screenshots
 <p align="center">
   <img src="https://github.com/amwal-tech/amwal-ios-sdk/assets/10992377/f85a4aa0-f3d8-4b98-a3e1-6eb7eb55db4e" alt="Image 1" width="250"/>